dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 code.
 (This dynamic is not uncommon!)

 Advantages:
-  1. Inline the C interrupt handler into the assembly trampoline removes the jump to (and return from C code).
+  1. Inlining the C interrupt handler into the assembly trampoline removes the jump to (and return from C code).
 Removing the control flow instructions is good, and also reduces cache and prefetch buffer problems.
 It also lets us more easily optimize across the